-At 20 miles long, the Thame Outer Circuit is is the longest circular walk around the town.
+At 20 miles long, the Thame Outer Circuit is the longest circular walk around the town.
 For the most part, the route follows marked footpaths through the Oxfordshire countryside surrounding the market town.
-During the course of this walk, you’ll travel through, or past, the the villages of Long Crendon, Shabbington, Tetsworth, Sydenham, Emmington, Towersey, Kingsey and Haddenham Church End.
+During this walk, you’ll travel through, or past, the villages of Long Crendon, Shabbington, Tetsworth, Sydenham, Emmington, Towersey, Kingsey and Haddenham Church End.

 You’ll also cross the Rycote Estate and the Oxfordshire Golf Course (but you’ll need membership to pause at the 18th hole).

-The going is good, with terrain is mostly flat with a few short, shallow climbs.
-However, Long Crendon sits atop a small hill and the rise from all sits is quite.
-The good news – these rises only cover around 100m.
+The going is good, the terrain is mostly flat with a few short, shallow climbs.
+However, Long Crendon sits atop a small hill and the rise from is quite steep.
+The good news – this climb is only around 100m.

 One point to note for winter walkers, or anyone setting off after a period of heavy rain: the low-lying areas can be waterlogged, or even flooded (the latter often experience near the river Thame).

-Broken down in three sections, the walking route is easily accessible.
-You can joint the circuit at pretty much any point you choose – check the map below for access points – but the most widely recognised start and finish point are at Haddenham and Thame Parkway, the nearby train station.
+Broken down into three sections, the walking route is easily accessible.
+You can join the circuit at pretty much any point you choose – check the map below for access points – but the most widely recognised start and finish points are at Haddenham and Thame Parkway, the nearby train station.